zwets/sms-gateway/README.md

 If you receive `EXPIRED` or `INVALID`, you will not receive further responses, and can be certain that the message was not sent.
 An `EXPIRED` request could be retried with a new deadline.
-An `INVALID` request indicates a client error and hence cannot be submitted again.
+An `INVALID` request indicates a client error and hence will most likely not succeed on another attempt.

 When you receive `FAILED`, this means that _in all likelihood_ the message did not reach the recipient, and the gateway will not retry further.
 The `FAILED`